Sales coaching is not about telling your sales team what to do. There's so much more to it.

-A good sales coaching program helps improve results, while no coaching (or bad coaching), can have negative effects on your overall performance.
-Here are some eye-opening sales coaching stats to support a good sales coaching program:
+A good sales coaching program helps improve results, while no coaching (or bad coaching), can negatively affect your overall performance.
+Here are some eye-opening sales coaching statistics to support a good sales coaching program.

 Companies with dynamic sales coaching programs achieve 28% higher win rates.

 Companies that provide quality coaching can reach 7% greater annual revenue growth.

 As much at 60% of sales reps say they're more likely to leave their job if their manager is a poor coach.
 More than two-thirds of employees reporting to a manager who is not a good coach are considering quitting their jobs.